-Examines the field of kinesiology as a profession and an academic discipline including: exercise physiology, sports nutrition, biomechanics, motor behavior, sports medicine, coaching, and sport psychology.
-(This course does not satisfy the physical education activity requirement for the associate degree.
+Examines the field of kinesiology as a profession and an academic discipline.
+Foundational concepts in exercise physiology, sports nutrition, biomechanics, motor learning and behavior, sports medicine, coaching, physical education and sport psychology are covered.
+This course does not satisfy the physical education activity requirement for the associate degree.
 UC credit limitation: KPET-200 and KPET-201 combined, maximum credit one course.